AutoCAD has many features that simplify the drawing process, such as OSNAP, ORTHO, and more.

 See the image below:

-We can activate and deactivate this feature by clicking the OSNAP icon in the Status Bar or by pressing the F3 key on the keyboard.
+in the Status Bar or by pressing the F3 key on the keyboard.

 To do this, right-click the OSNAP icon in the status bar, then click “Object Snap Settings.”
 This will open the Drafting Settings dialog box under the Object Snap tab.